Alkylation unit

 Since crude oil generally contains only 10–40% of hydrocarbon constituents in the gasoline range, refineries typically use an FCCU to convert high molecular weight hydrocarbons into smaller and more volatile compounds, which are then converted into liquid gasoline-size hydrocarbons.
 Byproducts of the FCC process also include other low molecular-weight alkenes and iso-paraffin molecules which are not desirable.
-Alkylation transforms these byproducts into larger iso-paraffins molecules with a high octane number.
+Alkylation transforms these byproducts into larger iso-paraffin molecules with a high octane number.

-The product of the unit, the alkylate, is composed of a mixture of high-octane, branched-chain paraffinic hydrocarbons (mostly isoheptane and isooctane).
+The product of the unit, the alkylate, is composed of a mixture of high-octane, branched-chain paraffinic hydrocarbons (mostly trimethylpentanes).
 Alkylate is a premium gasoline blending stock because it has exceptional antiknock properties and is clean burning.
 The octane number of the alkylate depends mainly upon the kind of alkenes used and upon operating conditions.
-For example, isooctane results from combining butylene with isobutane and has an octane rating of 100 by definition.
+For example, isooctane results from combining isobutylene with isobutane and has an octane rating of 100 by definition.
 There are other products in the alkylate effluent, however, so the octane rating will vary accordingly.